 Most students experience a combination of types, with the dominant type shifting by subject (avoidance in hard subjects, decisional in open-ended tasks).

 For the practical interventions that address each type, see How to Stop Procrastinating on Studying.
+For the full step-by-step plan — from task audit through habit chain to recovery — take the free Overcome Procrastination course.
 For the habit-building framework, see Study Habit Stacking.

 References